codelingo/docs/docs/concepts/tenets.md

-C# Tenets

 ## Overview

-A Tenet is a rule about a system written in [CLQL](#clql) and based on libraries of facts called [Lexicons](#lexicons).
+A Tenet is a rule about a system written in [CLQL](#clql-reference) and based on libraries of facts called [Lexicons](#lexicons).
 It is an underlying pattern or heuristic which provide deep analysis of software systems, and can be used to guide development and safeguard systems via [Flows and Bots](flows.md).

 Some examples of Tenets: